cerebral/cerebral/babel/babel-plugin-cerebral-proxy-tags/README.md

 ]
 ```

-You can write the same like showen bellow and it will get transpiled automatically.
+You can write the same like shown below and it will get transpiled automatically.

 ```js
 import {set} from 'cerebral/operators'